Medicine Ball Push-Up exercise demonstration image

 Breathing

-Inhale deeply as you lower toward the ball; exhale forcefully as you push back up and extend your arms.
+Inhale as you lower, exhale as you push up while bracing your core.

 Tempo